 To receive alerts, the wireless device must be:

-- An LTE-device like a smartphone (LTE is commonly referred to as “4G LTE”)
+- A wireless public alerting (WPA) compatible device, like a smartphone, capable of connecting to an LTE network (LTE is commonly referred to as “4G LTE”)

 To find out if your smartphone is compatible and to read some Frequently Asked Questions from your specific provider, visit alertready.ca and select your Wireless Carrier.